Atomic Cowboy real estate on East Colfax fetches $3M

 Tom Secrist is splitting off from Atomic Cowboy.

-Secrist, 64, sold the biscuits, beer and pizza spot for $3 million, along with the restaurant group’s headquarters around the corner in a house-turned-office-building at 1515 Adams St.
+Secrist, 64, sold the the real estate that houses the biscuits, beer and pizza spot for $3 million, along with the restaurant group’s headquarters around the corner in a house-turned-office-building at 1515 Adams St.

 “It feels great,” Secrist said of the closing.
 “It doesn’t mean that I’m out of the business … maybe I’ll go back to fix and flips on the houses … I just hope what I’ve done has helped to improve the selection of offerings on the street on the retail and restaurant end of it.”